Oracle Prices & API Information

 PARSING OF PRICE ORACLE API's MSG.DATA:

 Once msg.data has been parsed (see example at right), the tickerA and tickerB values should reflect the asset types from the endpoint queried (in all capitals, "NEXA" always tickerA).
 The parsed epochSeconds value should match the epochSeconds field returned in the response from the http request.
 The parsed price value divided by 1e16 should match the price field returned in the response from the http request.
+Price units are specified per Nexa Satoshi.

 VALIDATION OF PRICE ORACLE API's MSG.SIGNATURE: